-A hedge fund was established on a 50%:50% basis with Absa Bank.
+A hedge fund was established on a 50/50-basis with Absa Bank.
 Both parties contributed R25 million to the hedge fund upon the establishment of the fund.
+During the current year, Absa Investments merged with Sanlam Investments, allowing them to create a combined asset management venture.
+The responsibilities of the new combined venture effectively remain the same as before.
 The plan is to grow the fund with external investors.
-In this partnership Absa Bank is responsible for the CAT IIA license and also provides access to potential investors.
+In this partnership, Sanlam is responsible for the CAT IIA license and also provides access to potential investors.
 Senwes is responsible for research and trading advice as well as generating returns on the investment.
 Both parties are responsible for governance and risk management.
 The fund's principal place of business is South Africa.